my-yangj/freeipa-local-prov/README.md

 - podman/docker/vagrant images/boxes to run on computing nodes

 ## dockerfiles:
-- centosDockerfile
-  user terminal service

-- freeipaDockerfile:
+- centosDockerfile: container run on terminal server; mount the data-volume, create a vnc for user to connect.
+  (user can create container using podman, and connect into it through vnc. script for freeipa client install).
+    ```
+    docker run --volume /data:/data:rw -v /tmp/.X11-unix:/tmp/.X11-unix --env DISPLAY=unix$DISPLAY -it ubuntu bash
+    ```

-  directory service (I got its dns conflict with ubuntu host, thus dns is not in docker but using dnsmasq in host.
+- freeipaDockerfile: provide directory/authentication service (I got its dns conflict with ubuntu host, thus dns is not in docker but using dnsmasq in host.) it should be only one instance in the pool.
   see: https://github.com/freeipa/freeipa-container

+- jenkinsDockerfile: provide jenkins service; jenkins can start docker at host.
+      ```sh
+        docker run -d \
+       -v <your_jenkins_home_in_host>:/var/jenkins_home \
+       -v /var/run/docker.sock:/var/run/docker.sock \
+       -v /usr/local/bin/docker:/bin/docker \
+       -p 8080:8080 -p 50000:50000 \
+       --name <my_jenkins> jenkins/jenkins:lts
+     ```
 - mysqlDockerfile
   mysql see: https://github.com/docker-library/mysql/tree/master/8.0